 The road to reach today’s conclusion has been bumpy, but at each stage your team has supported and guided us through the issues and we have reached a very satisfactory outcome to the benefit of customers, staff, all creditors and shareholders.

-Is there a way to close my dormant company simply and cost effectively?
+Is there a way to close my company simply and cost effectively?

 Yes, you can close your company.
 The process is called dissolving a limited company or dissolution

 A voluntary dissolution can remove companies from the Companies House Register if certain conditions are met.
-Beware!
-You cannot use dissolve your company unless ALL of the conditions are met (see detailed guide below).
-Providing you meet the conditions,company dissolution is a very useful and cost effective tool.
+Most specifically you cannot dissolve a company if it has significant debts.
+You cannot dissolve your company unless ALL of the conditions are met (see detailed guide below).
+Providing you meet the conditions, company dissolution is a very useful and cost effective tool.
 It means there is no need to incur liquidation costs, no investigation into your directors' activity and very little publicity.....

 "This is what I need, but I wish I could get a step-by-step guide to dissolution.
 I am busy with other things and don't have time to l learn all about the process!